liamfenn/UH9-Playlist-Builder/README.md

 ## Tools

-For this project I used React for the frontend and node.js and express for my server which handled all of the Spotify OAuth2.0 authentication & authorization.
+For this project I used React for the frontend and node.js and express for the backend which handled all of the Spotify OAuth2.0 authentication & authorization.
 For planning, I used FigJam by Figma.
 I found planning to be helpful, but significantly less important when working solo.

 ## Problems